 NeON Arts

-NeON Arts — a program of the New York City Department of Probation (DOP) in partnership with Renaissance Youth Center — integrates arts into the seven NeONs (community-based probation centers located throughout New York City).
-The project empowers local stakeholder groups to choose art projects for their communities—projects that engage clients and neighbors in strengths-based activities supporting educational outcomes and connecting to employment opportunities.
+NeON Arts is a program of the New York City Department of Probation (DOP), in partnership with Renaissance Youth Center, that integrates the arts into the seven Neighborhood Opportunity Networks (NeONs)—community-based probation centers across New York City.
+The program empowers local stakeholders to select arts projects tailored to their communities, engaging clients and neighbors in activities that support educational outcomes and enhance employment opportunities.

-Meaningful arts projects that enrich their local communities, participants learn transferable skills and develop positive peer relationships.
-NeON Arts workshops are open to young people ages 16–24 years old, including those on probation and additional community youth.
+Through meaningful arts initiatives, participants gain transferable skills and build positive peer relationships, enriching their local communities.
+NeON Arts workshops are open to young people aged 16–24, including those on probation as well as other local youth.

 Class Schedule:

 Interested in signing up for NeON Arts?
-Please visit links and flyer below to learn more.
+Check out the links and flyer below for more information.

 Learn More